4 Powerful Ways to Lower Your CPC in Google Ads

 - Which days drive the most traffics and leads.

 - Which time of the day converts higher.

 In order to lower CPC, advertisers should always consider these insights.
 Next, for example, if you discover that a particular day of the week is generating only clicks and no sales, you can pause or stop your ads running on that date or day of the week.
 On the other hand, you can increase your bid, so that your ads can become more visible on days that generate both targeted clicks and sales- increasing your conversion rate.

 For devices, you should follow the same logic, but you must also consider the trends that the overall industry has.
-When it comes to devices, many studies have shown that mobile phones are the go-to device for users nowadays, which makes sense since now we live in the smartphone era.

 Although lowering your CPC is important to succeed in Google Ads and improve other aspects of your campaign, it shouldn’t be your only end goal.
 The ultimate goal for running an advertising campaign should be meeting the needs of your potential customers and improving user experience, which will consequently drive more traffic to your website and make your business profitable.

 In other words, don’t get obsessed with metrics, especially with just one.
 Lowering your CPC is just one piece of the puzzle.